Exabyte-io/documentation/docs/software/modeling/vasp.md

 The underlying theoretical model is Density Functional Theory (DFT), but the code also allows for the use of post-DFT corrections, such as hybrid functionals mixing DFT and Hartree–Fock exchange, many-body perturbation theory (the GW method), and dynamical electronic correlations within the Random Phase Approximation (RPA).

-Complete information and documentation about the VASP code can be found in its corresponding website [^1].
+Complete information and documentation about the VASP code can be found in its corresponding website [^1], [^2], [^3]

-## Default settings

-### Default Pseudopotentials

-The list of pseudopotentials currently available on the VASP can be found in Ref. [^1] below.
-Our platform provides the files for 5.2 and 5.4 version by default.
+!!! note "Default Pseudopotentials"
+    As mentioned in the [dedicated section](../../methods-directory/pseudopotential/default.md), the list of default pseudopotentials follows the versions of the VASP software itself (versions 5.2 and 5.4).

 ## Links